SafeRL-Lab/CMORL/readme.md

 1. **Create an environment (requires [Conda installation](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)):**
 We are currently developing our environments using a Linux system.
-The operating system version of our server is 20.04.3 LTS.

    Use the following command to create a new Conda environment named `cmorl` with Python 3.11: